The ultimate guide to visiting Memphis

-Speaking of sweets, please don’t leave Memphis without treating your kids to Jerry’s Sno Cones.
+Speaking of sweets, please don’t leave Memphis without treating yourself to Jerry’s Sno Cones ,whether you're here with kids or not.
 You think you know what a snow cone should taste like until you go to Jerry’s.
 Classic or “Supreme” with layers of ice cream mixed in, this is snow cone heaven.
 It's about a 10 minute drive from downtown, but it's worth it!
 Unfortunately I always eat mine too fast to take pictures.
 You'll just have to come see them for yourself!
-For my complete local guide to the best food in Memphis, see here.
+For my complete local guide to all the best food in Memphis, see here.

 Where to stay

 If you want to be close to all the downtown sights, staying downtown makes it so easy and there are lots of great hotel options, as well as AirBNB’s!
-If you’re looking for uniquely Memphis locations downtown, stay at the historic Peabody Hotel or the Big Cyprus Lodge at the Pyramid.
+If you’re looking for uniquely Memphis locations downtown, stay at the historic Peabody Hotel, the Big Cyprus Lodge at the Pyramid, or the brand new Hyatt Centric on Beale Street.
 Elvis fans can sleep right on the iconic mansion's property at the Guest House at Graceland, which is about 10 -15 minutes from downtown.

 Another option is to find an AirBNB in Midtown, which is about 10 minutes from downtown, or East Memphis which will be a 15-20 minute drive.There are also hotel options in East Memphis along Poplar Avenue or near Poplar & I-240.
 These are great areas with tons of restaurants, but it will take you about 15 - 20 minutes to get downtown.
 The good thing about East Memphis is that it’s close to some of the non-downtown attractions and not too far if you decide to go to Shelby Farms.
 A final option is to stay in the Wolfchase area.
 This is the furthest away from all of the sightseeing, but it is convenient to I-40 if you’re coming from the east.
 Staying out here will take you 25-30 minutes to get downtown, depending on traffic.

-These awesome family activities are just a few of the reasons I love Memphis so much!
+These awesome activities are just a few of the reasons I love Memphis so much!
+What are you waiting for?
 Grab your kids, a couple of hammocks and your blue suede shoes, and hop in the car for a road trip!